 - The other driver’s negligence caused your injuries and property damage.

 - You have tangible damages, such as medical bills and vehicle repair costs.

 Gathering Evidence to Prove Liability and Damages

 Our legal team can investigate your collision thoroughly and collect the necessary evidence to prove negligence and liability.
 We work with expert witnesses and accident reconstruction experts who can help us build a comprehensive case against the drunk driver.
-In general, the evidence we will need to support your case can include:
+In general, evidence we will need to support your case can include:

 - Police accident reports

 - Eyewitness statements

 It is important to note that proof of a driver’s intoxication may not always be available.
 Our team can work to uncover these types of evidence during our investigation of your case so you will not have to build your claim or lawsuit alone.
 We will also gather and organize proof of your damages, including medical reports, proof of lost wages, and other documents needed to prove the value of your case.

 Negotiating with Insurance Companies and Going to Court

 We can fight for a fair settlement on your behalf if you decide to file a claim with the drunk driver’s insurance.
 If the insurance company offers an unfair settlement, refuses to negotiate, or denies your claim, we may advise you to move forward with a lawsuit.